intro2r/intro2r/unit2/labs.md

 ## 1. Read in the following clean data sets:

  a. .txt (tab-delim).
 Display the first 10 rows.

  b. .csv (, delim).
-What is the mean X? c  something else.
+What is the mean X?

+ c  something else.
 How many rows and columns does this data have?

 ## 2. Clean and read in the following data sets

  a.

  b.

  c.

 ## 3. Clean and read in the `birdflu.xls` spreadsheet.

+ a.

+ b.

+ c.

+ d.

 	Birdflu questions